matrix-org/matrix-spec-proposals/proposals/2775-lazy-loading-over-federation.md

 to auth; and if any of those are missing you need to fetch them from the remote server by type & state_key via /state (and auth them too).

+While the server is incrementally syncing the missing members, it must ignore the partial state tracked on any newly received events for the purposes of answering /state, or calculating room stats, room directory entries etc.

-However, once our server has fully synced the state of the room at the point of the join event, we must rollback the DAG and replay all the events we've accepted into the room DAG in order to correctly capture the full state in the room as of that event.
-This could theoretically result in some events now being rejected/soft-failed, so it's important that "uncommitted" events in the DAG (i.e. those which arrived since the join, but before state was fully synced) do not have side-effects on the rest of the server (e.g. generate push) until the room is fully synced.
+However, once our server has fully synced the state of the room at the point of the join event, we must recalculate and re-persist the state at the point of all the new events we've been sent since joining the room.
+We should not need to re-auth these events, given the new state should not impact their auth results.
+This ensures that the server ends up with correct historical state, useful when serving `/state` and when calculating state correctly when receiving future events.

-XXX: what's an example of an event being failed/rejected during replay which was previously accepted?
-If we could auth it correctly before, shouldn't it still auth correctly afterwards?
+Finally, the common case when joining or peeking a room is to show scrollback to the user.
+To get the scrollback we have to `/backfill` it from the remote server, and because we can't calculate state backwards in time, we have to call `/state_ids` to find the current state as of the oldest backfilled event.
+In order to keep things fast, we should also suppress irrelevant member events using the same criteria as for the `/send_join` or `/peek` response.
+Therefore we pass `lazy_load_members: true` to `/state_ids`, and then call a full `/state_ids` in the background to pull in the full state.

+Therefore a good pattern to follow for a peek/join with scrollback would be:

+ * get partial state via /peek or /send_join
+ * /backfill the last N events
+ * get partial state_ids at the oldest backfilled event
+ * send the backfilled events to the client
+ * get full state at the oldest backfilled event in the background
+ * propagate that forwards through the backfill and any new events that have arrived, so that our server has the correct full state view of its events.

 ## Alternatives